HumanPlus-Company/movesense-ros/README.md

-# movesense_sensor(rosbuild)
+# movesense(rosbuild)

 ## Library Dependency
-1. Before you build your movesense_sensor package, please make sure you have installed the [movesense] libraries.
+1. Before you build your movesense-ros package, please make sure you have installed the [movesense] libraries.
   For further information, please refer to  **./MoveSenseSDK-linux/README.md**

   You can also get the source codes from the website:**https://github.com/MoveSense-HumanPlus/MoveSenseSDK-linux.git**